Pre-enlistment

 Medical screening

-The pre-enlistment medical screening will determine your son or ward’s medical fitness and his Physical Employment Standard (PES) grade.
-This will be used to determine his deployment during full-time NS, so that he receives training that is suitable and safe for him.
+Your son or ward’s medical fitness status will be used to determine his deployment during full-time NS, so that he receives training that is suitable and safe for him.
 For more details, read the guide on medical screening for pre-enlistees.

 Pre-enlistee IPPT

-If your son or ward is medically graded PES A or B1, he will enjoy an 8-week reduction in his full-time NS duration if he attains 61 points or more in his pre-enlistee Individual Physical Proficiency Test (IPPT).
-For more details, read the guide on pre-enlistee IPPT and NS duration.
+Your son or ward may be eligible for an 8-week reduction in his full-time NS duration based on his medical fitness, and if he attains 61 points or more in his pre-enlistee Individual Physical Proficiency Test (IPPT):

 Enlistment day